- Mobile device management allows companies to monitor, track, and secure mobile phones, laptops, and tablets that employees use for work.

 - Service management for smartphones and media tablets

-There are many MDM providers, and multiple options are available in the marketplace.
-Feature sets of MDM software vary widely from provider to provider, but the following are considered essential:
+There are many MDM and EMM providers in the marketplace.
+Feature sets vary widely by provider, but you should consider these features essential in your search:

 - Mandatory passwords

 - Password, blacklist and other security policy enforcement

 - Remote wipe (to safeguard data on lost or stolen devices)